Telefonica/toolium/docs/bdd_integration.rst

 * :code:`@reuse_driver`: feature tag to indicate that all scenarios in this feature should share the driver.
 The browser will not be closed between tests.
 * :code:`@reset_driver`: identifies a scenario that should not reuse the driver.
 The browser will be closed and reopen before this test.
-* :code:`@no_browser`: identifies a scenario or feature that should not start the driver.
+* :code:`@no_driver`: identifies a scenario or feature that should not start the driver, typically in API tests.

 And other scenario tags to configure Appium tests: